Green Dragon Claw Sterling Silver Gothic Ring — .925 Silver

 If you’re drawn to dragon mythology — This isn’t a cartoon dragon.
 The claw anatomy follows actual reptilian structure — scaled skin, jointed knuckles, curved talons.
 It references the hoard-guarding dragons of European legend, claws wrapped around a precious stone.

 If you like color in your gothic jewelry — The green stone breaks the silver-and-black monotony without going soft.
-It reads as emerald-esque but bolder — a vivid accent that pops against the oxidized silver scales.
+It reads as emerald-esque but bolder — a sharp accent that pops against the oxidized silver scales.

 If you stack or pair rings — The face is prominent but the band narrows toward the back, leaving room for adjacent rings.
 Sits well next to a plain silver band or a second gothic ring on the other hand.